 Willie is, in my opinion, one of the most neglected of early blues musicians.
 I for one, can't wait to see what else Scott Dirks has found out about him2.

-1. Harps, Jugs, Washboards and Kazoos (RST Records JPCD-1505-2).
+1. Harmonica Blues 1929 - 1940 (Wolf Records WSE106).
 Click here for more details from Amazon.com or click here for more details from Amazon.co.uk

 2. Scott's article was published in 1992 in Blues & Rhythm #127.
-The text of the article is avaiable as a .pdf file here
+The text of the article is available as a .pdf file here

 More information about Rhythm Willie can be found on this page about Premium Records.